hollie/misterhouse/web/ia7/include/zm.js.md

 Falls back to "wss" if omitted.

 `user:`
 Your zoneminder username.
-Can be empty if you use zmeventserver from https://github.com/tobser/zmeventserver.git and set the "noauth" configuration flag to '1'
+Can be empty if zmeventserver has the the "noauth" configuration flag to '1'

 `password:`
 Your zoneminder password
-Can be empty if you use zmeventserver from https://github.com/tobser/zmeventserver.git and set the "noauth" configuration flag to '1'
+Can be empty if zmeventserver has the the "noauth" configuration flag to '1'

 `scale:`
 Imager scale for the live image in percent.